 Remote Work “Digital Nomad” Visa (Video below)

-This new Temporary “Digital Nomad” Visa will be granted to those who carry out professional activities or services remotely, digitally or telecommuting by either owning their own company or working for one or several legal companies or natural persons or businesses abroad.
+The Temporary “Digital Nomad” Visa will be granted to those who carry out professional activities or services remotely, digitally or telecommuting by owning their own company or working for one or several legal companies, natural persons, or businesses abroad.
+The minimum monthly salary requirement is now $1,350, based on three times the Ecuadorian base salary of $450.

 If you wish to apply for a Permanent Resident Visa, the person holding the Temporary Visa shall not have left Ecuador for longer than 90 days during the 21 months.